 “Teri” (照り) represent a thick and glossy mixture of soy sauce, sake, and sugar; while “yaki” (焼き) means broiled or grilled.
 When combined, teriyaki describes a cooking method; foods will be dipped first then glazed several times with the “teri” mixture during grilling or broiling (1).

-You can also find different recipes with multiple ingredients.
+You can find different recipes with multiple ingredients, which might affect the vegan characteristic of teriyaki sauce.
 Still, the original teriyaki only includes 3: soy sauce, brown sugar, and sake (which sometimes can be alternated by mirin for a sweeter taste) (2).

 Teriyaki Sauce And The Marinade Version